 If you do want to view all of your emails (business and personal inboxes) combined in one location, you can do this on your iPhone.

 Throughout my working life, I had always had my email open constantly with notifications/pop-ups and would be seeing and responding to emails all throughout the day.
-Over the last 2 years I have changed this process - I now have all email notifications turned off (on my phone and computer!) and check in on my business emails generally 2 - 3 times a day (first thing in the morning, middle of the day, and in the afternoon) and my personal emails once.
+Over the last few years I have changed this process - I now have all email notifications turned off (on my phone and computer!) and check in on my business emails generally 2 - 3 times a day (first thing in the morning, middle of the day, and in the afternoon) and my personal emails once.

 The difference this has made to my productivity has been huge.
 I'm now able to concentrate on tasks for stretches of time, instead of being distracted by seeing emails come through and ending up doing several tasks at once or going down a rabbit hole.